confluentinc/examples/microservices-orders/docs/index.rst

 The Orders Service also includes a blocking HTTP GET so that clients can read their own writes.
 In this way we bridge the synchronous, blocking paradigm of a Restful interface with the asynchronous, non-blocking processing performed server-side.

-Finally there is a very simple email service.
+There is a simple email service that shows how to enrich streams by joining them with other data sources.

+Finally, KSQL is running with persistent queries to enrich streams and to also check for fraudulent behavior.

 Here is a diagram of the microservices and the related Kafka topics.